-Example: Dan went over to his brother’s house and saw a hamper overflowing with dirty laundry.
-There were shirts lying on the ground and in general, the place looked messy.
-So Dan told his brother: “You should keep this place more tidy, don’t you think?
-It’s a mess in here!”
-His brother agreed, but he also pointed out: “This is a case of the pot calling the kettle black, because your place isn’t exactly spotless either.”
+Example: Dan went over to his brother’s house and noticed how messy it was, so he told his brother: “You should keep this place cleaner, there’s stuff everywhere!”
+His brother agreed, but he also pointed out: “This is a case of the pot calling the kettle black because your place is not spotless either.”

-In other words, the brother was saying that it was hypocritical to call him out on his messy house when they were both guilty of doing the exact same thing.
+In other words, he was saying it was hypocritical of Dan to criticize him for a messy house when Dan was also guilty of the exact same thing.

-An idiom that involves a pot calling the kettle black.
-Why would it do that, and also, what does the word ‘black’ mean in this context?
+This idiom involves a pot calling the kettle black.
+What’s going on with this phrase and what does the word ‘black’ mean in this context?
 Let me try to explain:

-When a cast-iron pot (or kettle) is held over a fire, its bottom will eventually darken.
+When a cast-iron pot (or kettle) is held over a fire, the bottom eventually darkens.
 Why?
-The reason for this is because the flame that the pot is being held over causes soot to accumulate on the pot’s underside.
-What is soot?
-It’s a black powdery substance that rises from the smoke of a fire.
-So soot rises up and sticks to the bottom of the pot or kettle, turning it black.
+Because the flame the pot is being held over causes soot, a black powdery substance, to accumulate under the pot.
+With enough time, the bottom of the pot can turn black.

-Because this happens to both the pot and the kettle, it’s hypocritical of the pot to call the kettle black because a “fault” they both share.
-This phrase is thus used when accusing someone of hypocrisy; they are acting like the pot.
+This can happen to both the pot and the kettle, so it’s hypocritical of the pot to call the kettle black over this because they both share this “fault.”
+So when someone acts in a hypocritical way, they are acting like the pot in this phrase.

 “You are like what is said that the frying-pan said to the kettle, ‘Avaunt, black- brows’.”